Hecke operators on topological modular forms

 The first and last expressions are singleton sets, so we obtain the equality $\T_n([8\Delta]\Delta^{8d})\equiv \sigma(n)[8\Delta]\Delta^{8d}$, modulo $8$ and the elements of $\b_{96d+12}-\{\Delta^{8d+1}\}$.
 We can also use \Cref{etwoaggreement} and the fact there are no elements of higher filtration to see $\T_n([8\Delta]\Delta^{8d})$ is represented by the class $[n\T_n^\cl(8\Delta^{8d+1})]$.
 In total, this shows that the $\Delta^{8d+1}$-coefficient of $\T_n^\cl(8\Delta^{8k+1})$ multiplied by $n$ is congruent to $\sigma(n)$---our desired result.

-\paragraph{(Remaining $2$-local cases)} The justifications for the rest of part (a), as well as parts (b) and (c) follow from slight variations on the Hurewicz and Toda arguments given above, so let us only outline the differences in all the cases.
+\paragraph{(Remaining $2$-local cases)} The justifications for parts (b) and (c) follow from slight variations on the Hurewicz and Toda arguments given above, so let us only outline the differences in all the cases.
 First, by $\Delta^8$-periodicity, let us only consider the $d=0$ cases.\\

-For the rest of (a), we use the Hurewicz argument with respect to the element $x=[\nu h_2^2\Delta^6]$.
-This is straightforward, as $x$ lies in the Hurewicz image, is $8$-torsion, and no nonzero elements exist in higher filtration on the $E_\infty$-page of the DSS in this column (the elements in higher filtration connected by multiplication by $2$ do not cause any problems).\\